top of page

 Writer's pictureThe Trout Bandit

-Best trout water in Maryland
+Best waters for trout fishing in Maryland

 rocks, riffles and runs on the Savage River

 While most of my fly-fishing for trout is in my home state of Virginia, I do enjoy the opportunity of a road-trip to waters in states nearby.
-In Trout Unlimited’s guide to the best trout streams in the U.S., three waters in the state of Maryland are highlighted and I have had the chance to fish all three within the past year.
+In Trout Unlimited’s guide to the best trout streams in the U.S, three waters in the state of Maryland are highlighted and I have had the chance to fish all three within the past year.

 The closest to me is the Big Gunpowder Falls River, which is a prime wild brown trout fishery within easy reach of Washington, DC, Baltimore and Philadelphia.
 Flows are managed by the release of water from the Prettyboy Dam, so the water keeps at a relatively constant temperature in the mid-50s, providing for year-round trout fishing.
 This is a bonus for those in the DC area who have a difficult time finding trout water that is fishable during the hot summer months and/or would rather not wade icy water in the winter.